 At the forefront of legal considerations to the cannabis industry.

-The expansion of New Jersey’s medical marijuana program and the current momentum towards the legalization of adult-use recreational marijuana create both opportunities and challenges for New Jersey, its business community, municipal entities and residents.
+The expansion of New Jersey’s medical marijuana program and the legalization of adult-use recreational marijuana create both opportunities and challenges for New Jersey, its business community, municipal entities and residents.
 Our Cannabis Law Practice is comprised of qualified attorneys committed to remaining at the forefront of legal considerations relevant to the cannabis industry: counseling and educating our clients on licensing, the formation of business entities, contracts drafting and negotiation, leasing concerns, dispute resolution and any other legal work required in the context of this complex and rapidly evolving field.

 As a full-service, regional firm with over forty years of experience, Hoagland Longo has a well-earned reputation for success within the various courts and among the many levels of government, private businesses and the communities we serve as well as a robust presence navigating Federal, State and government law issues and policy considerations.
 Additionally, our Cannabis Law Practice is composed of attorneys with vast and varied experience counseling businesses in other highly-regulated areas including employment, corporate, healthcare, environmental and real estate.
 Our knowledgeable and insightful attorneys assist our cannabis clients on a vast spectrum of legal issues including:

 - Regulatory Compliance

 - Land Use Considerations and Zoning and Planning Board Approvals

 - Environmental Matters

 - Federal, State Municipal Government and Policy Issues

 - Privacy and Data Security

 - White Collar Legal Issues and Criminal Law Defense